Mauritania: Human rights

+Initiaves such as the United Nations Development Programme (UNDP) aim to address these human rights violations in line with the Sustainable Development Goals.
+Through the improvements to the blue economy and green energy transition, the UNDP strives to create employment opportunities, particularly for youth and women, who are underrepresented in the Mauritanian job market.

 Modern slavery

 Slavery persists in Mauritania, despite it being outlawed.
 It is the result of a historical caste system, resulting in descent-based slavery.
-Those enslaved are darker-skinned Haratin, with their owners being lighter-skinned Moors.
+It is estimated that those enslaved are generally darker-skinned Haratin, with their owners often being lighter-skinned Moors.
+Although slavery also exists among the Sub-Saharan Mauritanians part of the population, with some Sub-Saharan Mauritanians owning slaves of the same skin color than them, and some estimates even stating that slavery is currently more widespread in that part of the population, in the south of the country.

 In 1905, the French colonial administration declared an end of slavery in Mauritania, with very little success.
-Although nominally abolished in 1981, it was not illegal to own slaves until 2007.
+Mauritania ratified in 1961 the Forced Labour Convention, having already enshrined abolition of slavery, albeit implicitly, in its 1959 constitution; although nominally abolished in 1981 by presidential decree, a criminal law against the ownership of slaves was enacted only in 2007.

-The US State Department 2010 Human Rights Report states, "Government efforts were not sufficient to enforce the antislavery law.
+The U.S. State Department 2010 Human Rights Report states, "Government efforts were not sufficient to enforce the antislavery law.
 No cases have been successfully prosecuted under the antislavery law despite the fact that de facto slavery exists in Mauritania."

-In 2012, it was estimated that 10% to 20% of the population of Mauritania (between 340,000 and 680,000 people) live in slavery.
+In 2012, it was estimated by a CNN documentary that 10% to 20% of the population of Mauritania (between 340,000 and 680,000 people) live in slavery.
+That estimation is however considered by several academics to be grossly overstated.
+Modern-day slavery still exists in different forms in Mauritania.
+According to some estimates, thousands of Mauritanians are still enslaved.
+A 2012 CNN report, "Slavery's Last Stronghold", documents the ongoing slave-owning cultures.
+This social discrimination is applied chiefly against the "black Moors" (Haratin) in the northern part of the country, where tribal elites among "white Moors" (Bidh'an, Hassaniya-speaking Arabs and Arabized Berbers) hold sway.
+Slavery practices exist also within the Sub-Saharan African ethnic groups of the south.

-That same year, a government minister stated that slavery "no longer exists" in Mauritania.
+In 2012, a government minister stated that slavery "no longer exists" in Mauritania.
 However, according to the Walk Free Foundation's Global Slavery Index, there were an estimated 90,000 enslaved people in Mauritania in 2018, or around 2% of the population.

 Obstacles to ending slavery in Mauritania include: